dbuzinski/forge/README.md

 Build and Test
 --------------

 Forge uses the [MATLAB Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html) to lint, test, and package.
-To run all tests and package the toolbox, run the `buildtool` command from the repository root.
+To run all tests and package the toolbox, run `buildtool` from the repository root.
 Run `buildtool -tasks` to see the list of all available tasks.

 Acknowledgments
 ---------------